 We now know that the suprachiasmatic nucleus houses a type of biological clock that is able to keep our circadian rhythms on close to a 24-hour cycle, even without the help of external cues like daylight.
 Thus, if you were to lock someone in a room with no external light and no other way of telling the time, her body would still maintain a circadian rhythm of around 24 hours.
 The mechanism that regulates this biological clock was first elucidated in Drosophila, more commonly known as the fruit fly.

 In Drosophila, the timekeeping of the circadian clock appears to be controlled by a cycle of gene expression that has an ingenious negative feedback mechanism built into it.
 Cells in the suprachiasmatic nuclei of Drosophila produce two proteins called Clock and Cycle.
 Clock and Cycle bind together and act to promote the expression of two genes called period (per) and timeless (tim).
-This aspect of the cycle occurs at night when there is little light in the environment.
 The protein products of the per and tim genes, Per and Tim, then bind together and proceed to inhibit the actions of Clock and Cycle, an action which in turn suppresses the production of Per and Tim.
 As the sun rises, however, the Per and Tim proteins begin to break down.
 When Per and Tim degrade fully, Clock and Cycle are free to act again; they go back to promoting the expression of per and tim, starting the cycle anew.
 The process consistently takes around 24 hours to complete before it repeats.
 Thus, it is thought that this cycle of gene expression is what acts as the molecular clock in Drosophila suprachiasmatic nucleus cells.

 This understanding of the timekeeping mechanism in Drosophila laid the foundation for elucidating the process in mammals, where it is thought to be similar but more complex.
 The mammalian version of Cycle is called BMAL1 (which stands for brain and muscle ARNT-like 1).
 When CLOCK and BMAL1 bind together, they enhance the transcription of multiple period (Per1 and Per2) genes and multiple genes known as cryptochrome (Cry1 and Cry2) genes.
 The resultant PER and CRY proteins form complexes along with other proteins to inhibit the activity of CLOCK and BMAL1 until the PER and CRY proteins degrade (as above).